thalim-glam/Express_noteTaker/README.md

 ## Tests

 To test this application please type,
+  - npm i [To install node modules ]
-  - npm i express [To install modules if you do ot see it ]
+  - npm i express [To install express ]
   - npm run start [ To start the server ]
   - Open web browser and type http://localhost:3001
-  - You can also use Innsomnia to test the application
+  - You can also use Innsomnia/postman to test the application
   - Click here for deployed Heroku link : https://ucbth-ch11-d97ba2745641.herokuapp.com/

 ## Deploying to Heroku
-- This is suggested in the Heroku website.
+:) This is suggested in the Heroku website.
-- Therefore using it for testing purpose.
+:) Therefore using it for testing purpose.
-- Please feel free to click the button below :D
+:) Please feel free to click the button below

 ```
 $ heroku create